liamgilbey/shiny-auth-1/README.md

 ![](figures/post-image.png)

 Companion repo for part 1 of the shiny auth series.
-Refer to the [blog post](https://blog.gilakl.com/r-shiny-auth-i/) for an overview of the contents of this report.
+Refer to the [blog post](https://blog.gilakl.com/r-shiny-auth-i/) for an overview of the contents of this repo.

 ## Building and Deploying